Single variable response curves

 averages_from

-(character) specifies how the averages or modes of the variables are calculated.
-Available options are "pr" (to calculate averages from the presence localities) or "pr_bg" (to use the combined set of presence and background localities).
+(character) specifies how the averages or modes of the other variables are calculated when producing responses for the variable of interest.
+Options are "pr" (from the presences) or "pr_bg" (from presences and background).
 Default is "pr_bg".
 See details.

 extrapolate

-(logical) whether to allow extrapolation to study the behavior of the response outside the calibration limits.
+(logical) whether to allow extrapolation of the response outside training conditions.
 Ignored if new_data is defined.
 Default = TRUE.

 extrapolation_factor